“Why don't I just ask ChatGPT about the German market?”

 | Decision-maker profiles | No | 20-30 named individuals with engagement recommendations |

-| Outreach templates | Generic if asked | Country-adapted email, LinkedIn, and phone scripts |
+| Outreach templates | Generic if asked | Country-adapted email, LinkedIn, phone scripts |

-| Output format | Chat text | Branded PDF + data sheets + templates + strategy call |
+| Output format | Chat text | HTML report + Google Sheets + Podcast + AI Video + Email thread |

-| Time to use | Hours of prompt refinement + manual structuring | Open the report.
+| Time to use | Hours of prompt refinement and structuring | Open the report.
 Brief your team.
 Execute. |

-| Boardroom ready | No | Yes - professional deliverable with sourced data |
+| Boardroom ready | No | Yes, professional deliverable with sourced data |

-Be honest about it
+§ 06 · Be honest about it

-When ChatGPT is enough - and when it isn’t.
+When ChatGPT is enough, and when it isn't.

-Use ChatGPT when…
+Use ChatGPT when

 - •

-You need a quick gut-check on a market
+You need a quick gut-check on a market.

 - •

-You’re brainstorming which countries to consider
+You are brainstorming which countries to consider.

 - •

-You want a 2-minute overview before a meeting
+You want a 2-minute overview before a meeting.

 - •

-Use NoordSight when…
+Use NoordSight when

 - •

-You’re making a real expansion decision
+You are making a real expansion decision.

 - •

-You need to present to the board
+You need to present to the board.

 - •